 He could look at a product, size up the research, and extrapolate a USP that no client had ever considered.
 He was an expert at positioning, 30 years before the term was ever invented.
 Strategically, his work was brilliant.

-Takeaway For Today: When it comes to a USP in advertising or anything, less is more.
+Takeaway For Today: When it comes to a USP in advertising, or any marketing pitch, less is more.
+One idea only!

 Your pitch needs to be honed down to seven words or less.
 Like you’re doing a billboard… You can’t have two or three ideas on a billboard or in a social media post, for that matter.
 Keep it simple.